kevinmcaleer/smars/README.md

 ## About this library
 This library will enable you to get the quad robot walking and detecting its environment.

+##Python 3 Library
+There is now a Python 3 compatible library for SMARS.
+Just include the SMARS_Library3.py in your code.

 ## Scratch 1.4 Code
 The Library now includes a sample Scratch 1.4 script that will enable you to control your SMARS Quad robot from the scratch environment.
 Please note you will need to enable the remote sensor control for this to work, by right clicking on the sensor and clicking on 'enable remote sensing'.